dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 ## 4 - Conclusion

 When this canvas Example is up and running I have grid lines drawn to the canvas.
 When I click and hold on the canvas the navigation circle shows up, at which point as I move the mouse pointer the state changes and so to does the state of the point object.
 The gird lines move in a way that is consistent with what I would expect.

+So this is just a basic way of going about moving around a map that is consistent with how many games work where you click and drag from a center point and then the vector that is created as a result of movement from that point is used to create delta values that update x and y.